 - Once approved, you and/or your EDI submitter may need to submit test claims to make sure "live" claims process correctly in our system.

 Step 3: Start billing (and getting paid) electronically!

-As with paper claims, before submitting electronic claims with DMAP, you must verify that the client was eligible on the date services were provided.
+As with paper claims, before submitting electronic claims, you must verify that the client was eligible on the date services were provided.

 Step 4: Keep informed

-eSubscribe to DMAP provider guidelines to get automatic e-mail notifications whenever DMAP updates Oregon Administrative Rules and supplemental information specific to your provider type.
+eSubscribe to OHP provider guidelines to get automatic e-mail notifications whenever OHA updates Oregon Administrative Rules and supplemental information specific to your provider type.